usnistgov/d3js-tree-editor/README.md

 The editor has a context menu for renaming, deleting and creating nodes.
 Right-click on a node to get the context menu for rename, delete and create.

-There are also buttons for saving the tree, downloading it, and uploading a saved version.
+There are also buttons for saving the tree, downloading it, uploading a saved version, and sort the nodes (alphabetical for now, frequency to come next).

 Dragging can be performed on any node other than root (flare).
 Dropping can be done on any node.